The list below may be useful as you prepare for the day of the test interview.

 - Keep signing.
 Keep the conversation flowing.
 You are trying to demonstrate your best performance.
 Don’t stop the conversation about a topic by simply giving a “yes” or “no” response.
 Expand on your thoughts and give complete responses to questions that are asked.
 Give details, explain your point(s), develop your thoughts and make comparisons.
-Avoid signs whose meanings and/or usage are not clear to you.
+Avoid signs whose meanings and usage are not clear to you.
 If you have difficulty signing exactly what you wish to say, think of another way to say it and keep signing.
-If you can’t think of a sign, use another sign or mime it.
+If you can’t think of a sign, use another sign, mime it or fingerspell it.

 - Don’t worry about finding the “right” answer.
-Questions are intended for you to demonstrate your American Sign Language proficiency.
+Questions are intended for you to demonstrate your signing proficiency.
 This includes your range of communication, comprehension and intelligibility (which includes fluency, vocabulary/grammar and use of space).
 Questions are not intended to test your factual knowledge.
 There are no “right” or “wrong” answers.

 - Correct your mistakes.
-If you make a mistake, correct it and continue.
+If you know you made a mistake, correct it and continue.
 Mistakes are expected.
 Do not worry about what happened.
 Worrying about a mistake may distract you during the interview.
-Focus on signing in American Sign Language rather than on the content of your response.
+Focus on signing rather than on the content of your response.
 Don’t try to impress the interviewer with your knowledge of a subject.
-It is not what you know that is of greatest importance, but how well you signed the information you know in American Sign Language.
+It is not what you know that is of greatest importance, but how well you signed the information you know.

 - Ask questions.
 Ask questions of the interviewer if you need to clarify your understanding.
 It is not a reflection on your signing ability to ask questions.
 This is a common practice in conversation.
 If you think you understand what was asked, respond confidently.
 If you make a mistake, correct it and continue.
 Alert your interviewer to anything that may be interfering with your signing.
 If the air conditioner or lighting bothers you, say so.
 If you can’t see the interviewer clearly, say so.
 We want you to have the best possible interview conditions.

 - Monitor your feelings about how the interview is going.
-If you feel the interview is too easy, try to sign on a higher level to be sure you are demonstrating your highest level of skill in American Sign Language.
+If you feel the interview is too easy, try to sign on a higher level to be sure you are demonstrating your highest level of skill.
 If you feel the interview is becoming difficult, it is normal: you are near the level where you begin to feel the pressure.
 The interviewer cannot gauge your highest level unless you are challenged and asked to go beyond it.